Selling a House Privately Without an Estate Agent

 In a similar vein to selling privately, you may be brave enough to undertake conveyancing yourself.
 However, we would not recommend proceeding with a buyer who is thinking about this course of action.

 Average conveyancing fee disparities are often wider relative to estate agency fees.
 You can, however, expect to pay more the further south of the country you look.
-The disbursements you pay are always likely to be similar.
+The disbursements you pay are always likely to be fairly similar.

 It’s also well worth checking out the conveyancer’s current caseload and make sure they can work to your specific deadline.